-Active plan members are required to contribute 7.0 percent of their salary (7.0 percent of monthly salary over \$133.33 if the member participates in Social Security), and the District is required to contribute an actuarially determined rate.
+Active plan members are required to contribute 7.0 percent of their salary and the District is required to contribute an actuarially determined rate.
 The actuarial methods and assumptions used for determining the rate are those adopted by the CalPERS Board of Administration.
-The District's contribution rate to CalPERS for fiscal year 2010-2011 was 10.707 percent of covered payroll.
-The District's contributions to CalPERS for fiscal years ending June 30, 2011, 2010, and 2009, were \$1,459,793, \$833,374, \$801,078, respectively, and equaled 100 percent of the required contributions for each year.
+The required employer contribution rate for fiscal year 2011-2012 was 10.923 percent of covered payroll.
+The contribution requirements of the plan members are established by State statute.
+The District's contributions to CalPERS for fiscal years ending June 30, 2012, 2011, and 2010, were \$1,466,472, \$1,459,793, and \$833,374, respectively, and equaled 100 percent of the required contributions for each year.